2 Days in Madrid | Itinerary & Detailed Guide

 6. Royal Palace of Madrid

-7. Take a break at Cafe de Oriente or Syra Coffee
+7. Take a break at Cafe de Oriente, Syra Coffee, or FOUR

 Rest your feet and grab a coffee, tea, or dessert at Cafe de Oriente.
 Try their specialty dessert, Torrija típica del Café de Oriente.

 Prefer something more casual/coffee and treats to-go?
 Walk 4 minutes past Cafe de Oriente to one of my favorite coffee chains in Spain.
 Syra Coffee.
-Their cookies are delicious and they serve one strong iced americano.
+Their cookies are delicious and the iced americano is a 10/10.

 8. Sunset views at the Temple of Depod